 RIT does not charge tuition for enrollment in cooperative education.
 With the exception of the federal Pell Grant, most forms of financial aid are not awarded for semesters of co-op employment.
 Financial aid includes federal and private alternative loans as well as grants and scholarships.
 If you have concerns pertaining to your living expenses during your co-op term, please contact your Financial Aid Counselor to discuss some various strategies as to how to cover these costs.

 If you are a Pell grant recipient, the grant will credit to your student account after the drop/add period for the term.
-You must register your co-op on the Registrar’s system and report your co-op on Job Zone.
+You must report your co-op: go to: www.rit.edu/reportco-op.
+Log in and complete form.
+After your co-op has been verified, check with your department to see if you or your department registers you in SIS.

 Your co-op earnings will not negatively impact your eligibility for federal student aid in the subsequent year.
 You are asked on the Free Application for Federal Student Aid (FAFSA) to report earnings from a co-op.
 The reported co-op earnings will automatically be excluded from your adjusted gross income when calculating your expected family contribution (EFC).